Unintended Effects of Genetic Manipulation

 Much of the public debate concerning genetically modified organisms, their widespread use in animal and human food, and their impact upon the environment could be raised to an entirely new and more productive level if certain undisputed facts were more widely known.
 The facts at issue have to do with the unintended and systemic consequences of genetic manipulations, as revealed in one research report after another.

-for the organism and its environment are almost always unpredictable.
+organism’s genetic material, the results for the organism and its

 The intended result may or may not be achieved in any given case, but the

 one almost sure thing is that unintended results — nontarget effects —

 These facts have been, and are being, widely reported in the scientific literature.
 While they are correcting our understanding in important ways, they are not at all controversial.
 And they bear directly upon the wisdom of virtually all the current genetic engineering practices.
 If there has been limited reportage of unintended effects in the popular press, it may be because the facts are often buried in technical scientific articles.
 And within genetic engineering research itself, scientists are mainly concerned with achieving targeted effects and not with investigating beyond the range of their own intentions and reporting unexpected effects.
 But when they do investigate, there is usually plenty to see.

 It is the purpose of this project to make evidence about the wide-ranging and never wholly predictable effects of genetic engineering readily accessible to concerned citizens, policy makers, and scientists.
 We have collected examples from the scientific literature, primarily from peer-reviewed journals, and written short reports on each example.
 These are ordered according to different categories and include effects on the manipulated organisms themselves as well as broader environmental ripple effects.
 Our compilation of reports is by no means exhaustive and will be expanded over time.
 The technical literature we have not yet touched remains extensive.